Munsiyari …Let’s wander where WiFi is weak (2018)

-Prachi… Ritika’s buddy, who wanted to utilize her winters clothes, no matter what was the temperature in Munsiyari.
+Prachi… Ritika’s buddy, who wanted to utilize her winter clothes, no matter what was the temperature in Munsiyari.

-Pramanshu… With new iphone camera and old toned body, Munsiyari was a perfect location to show off both.
+Pramanshu… With a new iPhone camera and old-toned body, Munsiyari was a perfect location to show off both.

 Nisha… Munsiyari trip provided her a perfect opportunity to gulp down half bottle of peppermint (her nausea drink)

-Ansh… Ghumakkad bachcha, he abandoned his Nainital trip mid way and hopped on for Munsiyari trip.
+Ansh… Ghumakkad bachcha, he abandoned his Nainital trip mid-way and hopped on for the Munsiyari trip.

-Praveen… Gaurav’s cousin, who desired to have drink on the brink of cliff and then drive car.
+Praveen… Gaurav’s cousin, who desired to have a drink on the brink of a cliff and then drive the car.

 Prashant… Praveen’s twin brother, who could not join for Munsiyari but joined us later at Bhimtal.